vera-gomes/A-Caller-Agnostic-Variant-Post-Filtering-Pipeline/README.md

   Main implementation of the full post-filtering workflow.
 This script contains the executable logic for feature extraction, truth labeling, model training, cross-validation, tranche analysis, per-variant classification, uniquely correct TP/TN analyses, and bootstrap confidence intervals.

 - **`pipeline_full_aux.py`**
   Pseudocode and logic guide to the main pipeline.
-This file is not intended to replace `pipeline_full.py`; instead, it explains the workflow step by step in a simplified and more readable form, helping readers understand the pipeline structure, dependencies, and analytical flow before examining the full implementation.
+This file is not intended to replace `pipeline_full.py`; instead, it explains the workflow step by step in a simplified and more readable form, helping readers understand the pipeline structure, dependencies, and analytical flow, making also easier to adapt the logic to specific contexts.

-> In short: **`pipeline_full_aux.py` explains the pipeline, while `pipeline_full.py` executes it.**